tiagotakeshi/climb-project/README.md

 Using this tools it was possible to identify that the dataset has registers with no names, and the results still had names containing "?".
 After the report it was possible to identify some important characteristics in the dataset:

 1. It is a unbalanced dataset, which is expected.
 The quantity of register in each location, countries and cities will be diffenrent.
-Not only the location, the grades will be lower for the hardests grades and a mid grade of difficult will be de mean.
+Not only the location, the grades will be lower for the hardests grades and a mid grade difficult will be the mean.

 2. The unbalenced dataset will affect the result of the recommendation system because, the location with more register, and a larger variaty of grades, will recommend more precisely the results, so if the machine learn algorithm uses the best parameters for this location, it will not work for the location with a lower quantity of register, and the logical is valid for the opposity consideration.
 So it is necessary to find the best set of parameters for being capable to recommend location with high or at least a minimum quantity of registers.